Corybas recurvus: Taxonomy

 Corybas recurvus was first formally described in 1991 by David Jones from a specimen collected near Toolbrunup and the description was published in Australian Orchid Research.
 The specific epithet (recurvus) is a Latin word meaning "recurved" or "curved backwards ", referring to the flower of this orchid.

 In 2002, David Jones and Mark Clements proposed splitting Corybas into smaller genera and placing this species into Corysanthes but the change has not been widely accepted.

 Distribution and habitat

-The western helmet orchid is widespread and common between Bunbury and Albany, growing in moist forests.
+Western helmet orchid is widespread and common between Bunbury and Albany, growing in moist forests.
 It sometimes grows in large colonies in dense coastal scrub and in plantations of introduced pine.

 Conservation

 Corybas recurvus is classified as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.